svenkubiak/mangooio/mangooio-core/src/main/documentation/docs/documentation.md

 2. Controller filters
 3. Method filters

-[NOTE]
-Only the header and content values are merged with the response object returned from your controller.
+> Only the header and content values are merged with the response object returned from your controller.

 Here is an example of the AuthenticityFilter which is used for the CSRF checks.